-The Trump administration was instrumental and magnified Netanyahu’s aura in the world.
-He was thought to mediate deals between remote states as Sudan, Morocco, UAE and the Visegard states, bypassing the European Union influence.
-In order to strengthen this new paradigm, Netanyahu worked with Eastern European leaders such as Orbán and Morawiecki, building upon Islamophobia and the anti-immigration sentiment shared by like-minded populist nationalists to try to achieve a new balance at the EU against the liberal bloc of Western European democracies.
-The personal, economic, and military were combined to engender a new set of relationships.
-If anti-Islamic immigration became the symbol of the Eastern European bond, evangelism was the glue binding Israel’s relationships with right-wing Latin America leaders, as chapter 8 analyzed.
-Bolsonaro, the nationalist leader of Brazil, but also Narendra Modi, the Hindu nationalist of India, and Orbán, the illiberal Hungarian leader – along with Trump and Vladimir Putin, were the key leaders Netanyahu proudly presented to the Israeli public as his personal friends.
-This perpetuated his status as a statesman.
-The choice of these particular leaders was no coincidental: The personal connections were based on a shared ideological outlook.
-They were all right-wing conservative, proud nationalist-populist leaders.
-National pride, patriotism, Islamophobia, and anti-immigration were their core values.
+The Trump administration was instrumental in magnifying Netanyahu’s standing in the world.
+He was called upon to mediate deals between distant states like Sudan, Morocco, the UAE and even the states of the Eastern European states of the Visegrád group, bypassing the European Union.
+In order to strengthen this new position, Netanyahu worked with Eastern European leaders such as Orbán and Morawiecki, building upon Islamophobia and anti-immigration sentiment shared by like-minded populist nationalists to try to achieve a new balance within the EU against the liberal bloc of Western European democracies.
+The new relationship took on a personal, economic, and military dimension.
+While anti-Islamic immigration policies became the symbol of his bond with Eastern Europe, evangelism was the glue binding Israel with right-wing Latin American leaders as discussed in Chapter 8.
+Bolsonaro, the nationalist leader of Brazil, but also Narendra Modi, the Hindu nationalist leader of India, and Orbán, the illiberal Hungarian leader, along with Trump and Vladimir Putin, were key figures that Netanyahu proudly presented to the Israeli public as his personal friends.
+This cemented his status as a statesman.
+The choice of these particular leaders was by no means coincidental.
+The personal connections were based on a shared ideological outlook.
+They were all right-wing, conservative, proud, nationalist, and populist leaders.
+National pride, patriotism, Islamophobia, and anti-immigration were their core shared values.
 One of their goals was to tip the scales against liberal democracy in their respective states.
 Liberalism, and especially equality, justice, civil rights organizations, and the media were designated as enemies of the people.
 Netanyahu has certainly left his historical mark on Middle-Eastern politics and economics.
-The shared military drills in April 2021, in which The US, Israel, Greece, UAE with Egypt and Jordan as observers, were instrumental in the context of growing Iranian aggression and prospects of greater instability in the region.
-This was a few months into Bennet’s government, a vibrant legacy of Netanyahu’s paradigm change.
-Yet once both Trump and Netanyahu lost elections and gave up power, it remains to be seen whether the Israeli-Palestinian conflict would stay on the sidelines of history.
+The joint military drills between the United States, Israel, Greece and UAE in April 2021 (with Egypt and Jordan as observers) were a clear signal to an increasingly aggressive Iran in the face of the prospect of greater instability in the region.
+This was a few months into Bennet’s government, a clear legacy of the paradigm shift authored by Netanyahu.
+Yet once both Trump and Netanyahu lost elections and relinquished power, it remains to be seen whether the Israeli-Palestinian conflict will remain on the sidelines of history.